 I’m Thomas Lai, the heart and mind behind Senso.
-I am a learning consultant and multidisciplinary designer.
-I have a deep interest in learning; a curiosity about how people relate to systems; and a knack for elucidating complex concepts through words and images.
-These skills and interests eventually led me to the field of instructional design.
+I am a learning and performance consultant and interdisciplinary designer.
+I have a deep interest in human perception and behaviour; a curiosity about how people relate to systems; a knack for elucidating complex concepts through words and images; and a desire to help people reach their fullest potential.
+These skills and interests eventually led me to learning and development.

-Outside of design, I’m an artist who practices figure drawing and Sumi-e, Japanese ink painting (though I have to admit, the school of fish on the homepage is not done by me).
+When I’m not working, I indulge in my many interests which include behaviour science, analytical psychology, human development, mindfulness, spirituality, design, art and culture.
+I’m also an artist who practices figure drawing and Sumi-e, Japanese ink painting (though I have to admit, the school of fish on the homepage is not done by me).

 I have a Masters Certificate in Adult Training and Development from Schulich School of Management, a Technical Communication Certificate from Vancouver Island University and a Bachelor of Design degree from York University and Sheridan College.

-When I design learning experiences, I consider how various factors may impact people’s ability to understand and perform.
+When I design, I carefully consider how various factors may impact people’s ability to understand and perform.
 To find the right solution, I start by identifying the goal of the organization and the needs of the learners.
-By understanding the challenge clearly, I will work with you to define metrics for success, what gaps need to be filled, what training – if any – is needed, and then design and develop a solution if appropriate.
-The design process typically involves research, analysis, prototyping, testing and iterating before launching.
+Through understanding the goal, I will work with you to define metrics for success, what gaps need to be filled, what training – if any – is needed, and then design and develop a solution by taking a user-centred approach.
+The design process typically involves research, analysis, prototyping, testing and iteration.
 I can also adapt my approach to your situation.
-And because I am committed to your goals and the learners’ needs, I will work with you further to evaluate and refine the learning experience.
+And because I am committed to your goals and the learners’ needs, I will work with you further to evaluate and refine the solution.

 Here are some of my (present) core principles that inform my approach: